 - M3UA(MTP3 User Adaptation Layer) is a part of SIGTRAN protocol stack(IP/SCTP/M3UA//SCCP/TCAP/…), born to replace MTP2/MTP3 layer in SS7 stack along with SCTP(Stream Control Transmission Protocol).

 - M3UA works over SCTP/IP.
 In the past, each node in the mobile core network had a unique local address called Point Code(PC).
-One of the M3UA’s main functionality is to translate the PC into IP, which enables the interoperability between the legacy nodes and modern(?) nodes.
+One of the M3UA’s main functionality is translating the PC into IP, which enables the interoperability between the legacy nodes and modern(?) nodes.

-- This package provides encoding/decoding, and automated networking state machine by wrapping the SCTP/IP layer.
-That means users don’t need to care about its state, can just send the payload(upper layers like SCCP, MAP, etc.) easily.
+- This package provides encoding/decoding and automated networking state machine by wrapping the SCTP/IP layer.
+That means users don’t need to care about its state; they can easily send the payload(upper layers like SCCP, MAP, etc.).

 SCCP protocol implementation in pure Golang.